 • the two submarkets in the same town,

-• two neighborhoods in the same submarket, or
+• two neighbourhoods in the same submarket, or

 • two streets in the same community.

-If this is a case of A/B comparison, how do you determine which city, submarket, neighborhood, or street to target?
+If this is a case of A/B comparison, how do you determine which city, submarket, neighbourhood, or street to target?